dgeroux/Election_Analysis/README.md

 ![Election Results](https://github.com/dgeroux/Election_Analysis/blob/main/Analysis/Election_Analysis_Deliverable_2.png)

 ## Election Audit Summary
-This script can be modified to find the most number of votes for different filters other than candidates and county.
-If the data included other characteristics, such as demographics and geography, the script can be modified to include these characteristics and the analysis can be broken down even further.
+The script that was created for this project can be used for **ANY** election audit, given that the election data provided is organized on a .csv file in a similar fashion (Ballot ID, County, Candidate).
+Even if the election data provided is organized in a different way, slight modifications can be made to accommadate these differences.
+This is huge!<br/>

-This script can also be modified to determine patterns among the characteristics.
-We could test the percentage of voters by county against each candidate.
-This would allow us to see which candidate was the most popular within a county or geographical area.
+Furthermore, if the election data included other characteristics (such as demographics), the script can be modiifed to include these characteristics and provide an even more detailed analysis.